-During National Police Week, we also remember their families and the loved ones they left behind.
+(2:32): As Americans honor these men during National Police Week, we must also remember their families, friends, their fellow officers and the loved ones they left behind.
 May God comfort them in their time of grief and be a source of strength for them.
-May he also protect all those who continue to serve us today.
+May He also protect all those who continue to serve today and to stand in harm’s way to protect our communities.